v1cferr/portfolio-weblog/README.md

 ## Already Done

+- [x] {2025-2-9} Plan the hero section with the main information and put on Home page
 - [x] {2025-1-25} Configure the Blizzard API to get characters/profile info from World of Warcraft
   - [x] Add the `/api/blizzard/render` route to get the data render/images to each character
 - [x] {2025-1-7} Add the `SpotifyPlayer` on the button of [Drawer](https://daisyui.com/components/drawer/#drawer)